irishgordo/harvester-wiki/Issue-Management.md

       - `priority/*`
         - `priority/0` for regression.
         - `priority/0` for customer issues first.
-      - `backport-needed/*`: if the issue needs to backport to a specific version.
+      - `backport-needed/*`: the issue needs to be backported to a specific version.
-      - `require-ui/*`: if the issue needs some UI changes.
+      - `require/ui-*`: the issue needs UI changes.
 For pure UI issues without backend change, please use `area/ui` label.
+      - `require/doc`: the issue needs a document change.
+Please leave a comment on how we want the doc made.
+      - `require/release-note`: the issue needs to be mentioned in the release note.
+Please add a comment on why we need to mention it.
+      - `not-require/release-note`: The issue will not be listed in the release note.
+Suitable for CI or chore changes.
+      - `not-require/test-plan`: Don't create a issue in the `harvester/tests` repo.
     - Add a milestone only when:
       - You are a QA and the bug is a regression.
 Or the bug is critical and needs to be included in a milestone.
       - You are a PM or maintainer and decide to include the issue in a milestone.